College Students And Stress: Learning To Cope

 Are you feeling stressed in college?

-Stress is generally regarded as the body's fight-or-flight reaction to external stimuli.
-It can be a natural human reaction when faced with situations that may be challenging, dangerous or overwhelming.
+Stress is the body's fight-or-flight reaction to external stimuli.
+It’s a natural response when faced with situations that feel challenging, threatening, or overwhelming.
 While stress can affect people differently, there are a handful of common physical and emotional symptoms to look out for:

 • Twitching or shaking